 2. In lieu of tying requirements in Article 2404.03, D, tie reinforcement rigidly using wire at alternate intersections so 50% of the intersections are tied.
 For steel fabric reinforcement, use electrically welded rectangular mesh in flat sheets.

-3. Support horizontal reinforcement using an adequate number of supports as specified in Article 2404.03, E. Hold the upper horizontal reinforcement securely in place with tiedowns a maximum of 4 feet (1.2 m) apart to ensure the reinforcement will not rise during concrete placement.
+3. Support horizontal reinforcement using an adequate number of supports as specified in Article 2404.03, E. Hold the upper horizontal reinforcement securely in place with tiedowns a maximum of 4 feet apart to ensure the reinforcement will not rise during concrete placement.

 4. Allow the Engineer to inspect and approve reinforcement placing and fastening.
 The Engineer’s approval is required before concrete can be placed in a deck.
 Make adjustments when checks indicate anticipated concrete cover over reinforcement different than specified in the contract documents.
 If the lack of concrete cover over reinforcement is due to over camber of the beams or improper elevation of beam splice points, adjust the beam haunch to provide proper cover, while maintaining a smooth profile for the length of the deck.

 5. When the self propelled finishing machine described in Article 2412.03, D, is required, check the elevation of upper reinforcement using this machine (properly adjusted for finishing) with a suitable attached template adjusted to detect any reinforcement too close to the surface.
-Set the template to a tolerance of minus 1/4 inch (6 mm) to allow clearance of wire ties.
+Set the template to a tolerance of minus 1/4 inch to allow clearance of wire ties.

 1. Place concrete deck sections according to the sequence shown in the contract documents or as modified by the Engineer.
 For prestressed concrete beam bridges, beams shall be at least 28 days old before the concrete deck is placed, to allow time for beam creep and camber development to occur.

 · The National Weather Service's maximum air temperature, relative humidity, and maximum steady wind velocity without gusts for the date and the location of the concrete deck placement, and